jhon-manjirou/jhon-manjirou/README.md

-- 👋 Hi, I’m @jhon-manjirou
+- 👋 Hi, I’m @jhon-manjirou.
+I'm not john.  be called J-HON.
 - 👀 I’m interested in programing
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...